ibm-cloud-docs/vpc/known-issues.md

 ### Regional file share mount targets and `us-south-dal14-a` availability zone
 {: #regional-file-share-mount-us-south-dal14-a}

+[Beta]{: tag-cyan}

-Creating a mount target for a regional share in any of the subnets in `us-south-dal14-a` is currently not supported.
+Creating a mount target for a regional share in any of the subnets in `us-south-dal14-a` is not supported in the beta release.
 Provisioning attempts in that zone do not complete successfully.
 Instead, the mount target stays in the `lifecycle_state` of `pending`.
 Regional file shares in the `us-south` region cannot be mounted on virtual server instances that are provisioned in the `us-south-dal14-a` zone by using a mount target in a different zone.

-You can determine if one of your VPC zones is mapped to `us-south-dal14-a` by using the [IBM Cloud console](/infrastructure), [CLI](/docs/vpc?topic=vpc-vpc-reference#zones), or the [VPC API](/apidocs/vpc#list-region-zones).
+You can determine whether one of your VPC zones is mapped to `us-south-dal14-a` by using the [IBM Cloud console](/infrastructure), [CLI](/docs/vpc?topic=vpc-vpc-reference#zones), or the [VPC API](/apidocs/vpc#list-region-zones).
 For more information, see [Zone mapping per account](/docs/overview?topic=overview-locations#zone-mapping).

 ### File share properties missing in API response
 {: #file-share-properties-missing-in-api-response}

+[Beta]{: tag-cyan}

-In an API response, the following properties may be missing or incorrect:
+In an API response, the following properties might be missing or incorrect:

-- `allowed_access_protocols` may not be included in the share API response when retrieving, listing, or updating file shares.
+- `allowed_access_protocols` might not be included in the share API response when files shares are retrieved, listed, or updated.
-- `storage_generation` may not be included in the share profile API response when retrieving or listing share profiles.
+- `storage_generation` might not be included in the share profile API response when file share profiles are listed or retrieved.
 The `storage_generation` for file share profiles is `2` for the `rfs` profile and `1` for all other profiles.
-- `zone` may be absent in the share API response when creating, retrieving, listing, updating, or deleting file shares with `rfs` profile when using a version of `2025-07-21` or earlier.
-Also when using a `version` query parameter of `2025-07-21` or earlier, the `zone` of an `rfs` share will return the first zone from the region and is informational only. `zone` is not affected for `dp2` shares and is represented correctly for `rfs` shares when using an API version of `2025-07-22` or later.
+- `zone` might be absent in the share API response when file shares with `rfs` profile are created, retrieved, listed, updated, or deleted by using an API version of `2025-07-21` or earlier.
+Also, when a `version` query parameter of `2025-07-21` or earlier is used, the `zone` of an `rfs` share returns the first zone from the region and is informational only. `zone` is not affected for `dp2` shares and is represented correctly for `rfs` shares when an API version of `2025-07-22` or later is used.

 ### Updating a regional file share to `vpc` access control mode succeeds
 {: #regional-file-share-vpc-access-control-mode}

+[Beta]{: tag-cyan}

-Although regional file shares do not support the `vpc` access control mode, requests to update a regional file share to use an `access_control_mode` of `vpc` will erroneously succeed, with the file share remaining in `pending` state.
+Although regional file shares do not support the `vpc` access control mode, requests to update a regional file share to use an `access_control_mode` of `vpc` can erroneously appear to succeed.
+However, the resulting file share remains in `pending` state.

 ### Creating replica file shares with `allowed_transit_encryption_modes` or mount targets with `transit_encryption`
 {: #replica-file-share-transit-encryption}

+[Beta]{: tag-cyan}

-When creating a replica file share with `allowed_transit_encryption_modes` specified, the request incorrectly fails.
-Additionaly, creating a replica file share with a mount target with a  `transit_encryption` value not listed in the source share's `allowed_transit_encryption_modes` incorrectly fails.
+When you try to create a replica file share with the `allowed_transit_encryption_modes` option specified, the request fails.
+Additionally, creating a replica file share with a mount target without a `transit_encryption` value in the source share's `allowed_transit_encryption_modes` property fails.
+This behavior is incorrect.
 To work around this issue, do not specify `allowed_transit_encryption_modes` in requests to create a replica file share.
 The replica's `allowed_transit_encryption_modes` are inherited from the source share.
-For share mount target creation to a replica file share, use only `transit_encryption` values specified in the source share's `allowed_transit_encryption_modes`.
+When you want to create a mount target for a replica file share, use only the `transit_encryption` values that are specified in the source share's `allowed_transit_encryption_modes` property.

 ### File share bandwidth for `dp2` file shares is incorrectly reported
 {: #dp2-file-share-bandwidth-incorrectly-reported}

+[Beta]{: tag-cyan}

 For `dp2` profile shares, the `bandwidth` returned in the API response is incorrectly reported as `1` Mbps in the file share.
-This value is calculated based on the share's selected `iops` value and does not affect `dp2` file share QoS.
+This value is calculated based on the share's selected `iops` value and does not affect `dp2` file share's QoS.

 ### Regional file share mount target provisioning delays
 {: #regional-file-share-mount-target-provisioning}

+[Beta]{: tag-cyan}

-Creating a share mount target for a regional file share may take more than 10 minutes, during which time its `lifecycle_state` will be `pending`.
-Mount targets for shares using the `dp2` profile are not affected.
+Creating a share mount target for a regional file share can take more than 10 minutes, during which time its `lifecycle_state` shows as `pending`.
+Mount targets for shares that use the `dp2` profile are not affected.

 ### Backup plan ID property in the API response
 {: #backup-policy-plan-fs}